eserlxl/lightXDE/README.md

 bash install.sh
 ```

-- Installs: plasma-desktop, xorg, udisks2, polkit, gvfs, and more
+- **Detects your installed DE** (Plasma, GNOME, or XFCE).
+- If no DE is found, it **prompts you to choose one** to install.
+- Installs the minimal required packages for your chosen DE.
-- Copies dotfiles to your home
+- Copies dotfiles to your home.
-- Configures PAM for KWallet auto-unlock (provided by plasma-workspace, which is installed as a dependency of plasma-desktop; no separate pam-kwallet5 package is required)
+- Configures PAM for KWallet (Plasma) or GNOME Keyring (GNOME) auto-unlock.
-- Configures Polkit for passwordless USB/power actions
+- Configures Polkit for passwordless USB/power actions.
-+ Plasma (lightXDE) will start automatically on TTY1 after login—no need to run 'startx'.
+- Your DE will start automatically on TTY1 after login—no need to run 'startx'.

 ## Optional Enhancements
 - GPG agent integration for KWallet